UK Covid-19 infections drop to lowest level for nearly a year - NewsBreak

 Infections are estimated to have fallen in London and south-east England, while in all other regions the trend is uncertain.

-Among age groups in England, the percentage of people testing positive is estimated to have increased for children from age two to school year six.
+Among age groups in England, the percentage of people testing positive is estimated to have increased for children from age two to school Year 6.

 Comments / 0